 Aleksei Leonov, a Soviet cosmonaut, became the first person to walk in space in 1965.
 His space walk lasted a bit over twelve minutes, and he was connected to his space craft by a tether.

-Early Bird satellite in 1965 made telephone calls from the United States to Europe more practical.
+Early Bird satellite (Intelsat I) in 1965 made telephone calls from the United States to Europe more practical.
 Idea: Children could find out how calls were made before the satellite and how the satellite worked.
+They could also learn more at: Early Bird.